cmarti/gpmap-tools/docs/inference.rst

 Inference of complex landscapes
 ===============================

-In the previous section we illustrate a couple of examples of how to visualize a complete combinatorial landscape when it is perfectly known.
-However, we usually only have access to noisy or indirect measurements of such genotype-genotype maps and not all possible sequences are evaluate, especially when dealing with high-throughput experiments.
-In this section the user will learn how to use our methods to perform inference of complete combinatorial landsapces from experimental data and observations of natural equences using our exact Gaussian Process regression techniques.
+In the previous section, we illustrate of how to visualize a complete combinatorial landscape when it is perfectly known.
+However, we usually only have access to noisy or indirect measurements of such genotype-genotype maps.
+Moreover, not all possible sequences are evaluated, especially when dealing with high-throughput experiments.
+In this section, the user will learn how to use our methods to estimate complete combinatorial landsapces from both experimental data [#Zhou2022]_ and observations of natural sequences [#Chen2021]_ using our exact Gaussian Process regression techniques.

 .. toctree::
     :maxdepth: 1